 To figure out your variety of tomato, often the ripe fruit is your best clue.

-By the time you have ripe fruit, you know whether it’s a bush (determinate) or vine (indeterminate) type, and you know the size, colour, shape, and taste of the fruit.
+By the time you have ripe fruit, you know whether it’s a bush (determinate) or vine (indeterminate) type, and you know the size, color, shape, and taste of the fruit.

-Tomato leaves also vary greatly with different sizes, shapes, textures, and colours.
+Tomato leaves also vary greatly with different sizes, shapes, textures, and colors.

 So, even with 15,000 varieties out there, you can probably figure out what you’ve got, or narrow it down to just a few.